treder/MVPA-Light/README.md

 addpath(genpath('my-path-to/MVPA-Light/'))
 ```

-The Git repository is split into two branches: the `master` branch (recommended) is the stable branch that should always work. `devel` is the development branch that contains new features that are either under construction or not tested.
+The Git repository contains two branches: the `master` branch (recommended) is the stable branch that should always work. `devel` is the development branch that contains new features that are either under construction or not tested.

 ## Overview <a name="overview"></a>
 `MVPA-Light` provides functions for the binary classification of neuroimaging data.
 For Fieldtrip users, the use of the toolbox will be familiar: The first argument to the main functions is a configuration struct `cfg` that contains all the parameters.
 However, the toolbox does *not* require or use Fieldtrip. `MVPA-Light` is intended to remain small with a readable and well-documented codebase.

 Classifiers can be trained and tested directly using the `train_*` and `test_*` functions.
-For data with a trial structure, such as ERP datasets, `mv_classify_across_time` can be used to obtain classification performance for each time point in a trial. `mv_classify_timextime` implements time generalisation, i.e., training on a specific time point, and testing the classifier on all other time points in a trial. `mv_classify_timextime_two_datasets` is used when training is performed on one dataset and testing is performed on a second dataset.
+For data with a trial structure, such as ERP datasets, `mv_classify_across_time` can be used to obtain classification performance for each time point in a trial. `mv_classify_timextime` implements time generalisation, i.e., training on a specific time point, and testing the classifier on all other time points in a trial. `mv_classify_timextime_two_datasets` is used for time generalisation when training is performed on one dataset and testing is performed on a different dataset.
 Cross-validation, balancing unequal class proportions, and different performance metrics are automatically implemented in these functions.

 ## Classification <a name="classification"></a>